-- (a) At 31 October 2022, subsidiaries had issued guarantees amounting to €102,598 (2021: €108,476) in favour of third parties in the ordinary course of business. - (b) At 31 October 2022, subsidiaries had issued guarantees in favour of various parties in respect of building and development or properties amounting to €24,828. - (c) At 31 October 2022, subsidiaries had filed objections with the Commissioner of Inland Revenue relating to years of assessment 1979 to 1988 concerning disputed income tax amounting to €45,278 (2021: €45,278), in respect of which no provision has been made in these accounts. - (d) The Group is involved in the below legal cases: - i.
-As at October 2022, a vendor has commenced litigation against one of the Group's subsidiary as a counteraction to an existing court case that the subsidiary initiated against the vendor.
+- (a) At 31 October 2023, subsidiaries had paid cash guarantees amounting to €90,234 (2022: €102,598) in favour of third parties in the ordinary course of business. - (b) At 31 October 2023, subsidiaries had paid cash guarantees in favour of various third parties in respect of building and development or properties amounting to €31,087 (2022: €24,828). - (c) Furthermore, as at 31 October 2023 subsidiaries had committed an amount of €243,188 in relation to a letter of credit. - (d) At 31 October 2023, subsidiaries had filed objections with the Commissioner of Inland Revenue relating to years of assessment 1979 to 1988 concerning disputed income tax amounting to €45,278 (2022: €45,278), in respect of which no provision has been made in these accounts. - (e) The Group is involved in the below legal cases: - i.
+As at October 2023, a vendor has commenced litigation against one of the Group's subsidiary as a counteraction to an existing court case that the subsidiary initiated against the vendor.
 Given that the court case is still ongoing and on its initial phase, no reliable estimate of the amount of the obligation can be made.
 Accordingly, no provision for any liability has been made in these financial statements.
-A garnishee order amounting to €334,714 in the bank of the subsidiary is held by the Courts of Malta and is presented as other receivables in Note 17. - ii.
-A subsidiary of the Group is involved in two legal cases which are at initial phase, thus amount cannot be reliably measured and accordingly, no provision for any liability has been made by management.
+During the financial year ended 31 October 2023, the garnishee order amounting to €334,714 held by the Courts of Malta was released.
+Concurrently, a garnishee order for the same amount was issued against one of the Group's owned properties. - ii.
+In a separate court case, one of the subsidiaries opened a court case against a supplier.
+The same supplier filed a counter claim requesting the Court to condemn the Company to pay him.
+An amount of €50,776 was held as garnishee order in relation to this case.
+Given that the court case is still at initial phase, amount cannot be reliably measured and accordingly, no provision for any liability has been made by management. - iii.
+A subsidiary of the Group is involved in another legal case which is at initial phase, thus amount cannot be reliably measured and accordingly, no provision for any liability has been made by management. - iv.
+During financial year 2023, the Group won a court case against a vendor.
+As a counter action, the vendor opened a court case before the Courts of Malta to nullify the decision.

-41. FINANCIAL GUARANTEE
+37. FINANCIAL GUARANTEE

-At 31 October 2022, the Company, together with Roosendaal Trading Limited, are jointly and severally liable in respect of a guarantee given to secure the banking facilities of a subsidiary for an amount of €1,500,000 (2021: €1,500,000).
+Up until August 2023, the Company, together with Roosendaal Trading Limited, were jointly and severally liable in respect of a guarantee given to secure the banking facilities of a subsidiary for an amount of €1,500,000 (2022: €1,500,000).
+Such guarantee was terminated following the full repayment of the banking facility.

-42. RELATED PARTY TRANSACTIONS
+38. RELATED PARTY TRANSACTIONS

 Bortex Group Holdings Company Limited and its subsidiaries (Note 2) constitute the Bortex Group.
 The entities constituting the Bortex Group are ultimately fully owned by Mr Peter Borg and Ms Karen Borg.
 Accordingly, companies which are ultimately owned and controlled by these individuals are considered to be related parties to the Bortex Group.
 The Group's and the Company's related parties include the ultimate beneficial owners, the Group's subsidiaries and all other parties forming part of the Group of which the Company is the parent and key management personnel.
 Transactions between the Company and its subsidiaries have been eliminated on consolidation.
 Details of transactions between the Group and its other related parties are disclosed below.
 Trading transactions with these companies would typically include interest charges, management fees, service charges and other such items which are normally encountered in a group context.

-42. RELATED PARTY TRANSACTIONS - continued
+38. RELATED PARTY TRANSACTIONS - continued